TheYargonaut/recipe-book/crockpot_brown_rice.md

 4. Cook on high for 2 to $2\frac{1}{2}$ hours.
 5. Add butter and fluff with fork.

-**Source:** Original from Demeter at Beaming Baker, modified by Mason Rumuly
+**Source:** Original from Meghan Splawn at thekitchn.com, modified by Mason Rumuly